 On September 2, 2015, the Court approved a $415 million settlement with Apple, Google, Intel, and Adobe.
 Earlier, on May 15, 2014, the Court approved partial settlements totaling $20 million resolving claims against Intuit, Lucasfilm, and Pixar.

 The Daily Journal described the case as the “most significant antitrust employment case in recent history,” adding that it “has been widely recognized as a legal and public policy breakthrough.”

 Contact Lieff Cabraser

-Current and former employees of Adobe, Apple, Google, Intel, and other high-tech companies who wish to learn more about this lawsuit or to report their experiences may contact us online by using the form below.
-Or you may contact a Lieff Cabraser attorney at (415) 956-1000.
+High-tech and other employees who wish to learn more about this lawsuit or to report their experiences may contact us online by using the form below.
+Or you may contact a Lieff Cabraser labor antitrust attorney at (415) 956-1000.
 All information will be kept strictly confidential as provided under law.